-2.8 Impairment of non-financial assets
+2.9 Impairment of non-financial assets

 Assets that have an indefinite useful economic life are not being depreciated or amortized, but instead are subject to impairment test annually and any tome events may indicate that their accounting value may not be recoverable.
+Financial assets that are depreciated or amortized are subject to impairment test whenever there is indication that their accounting value may not be recoverable.
 The recoverable value is the greater between the net realizable value of the asset (reduced by the cost of the sale) and its value-in-use.
 For impairment purposes, the assets are grouped by the lowest possible level for which cash flows may be separately determined.
 The impairment losses are recorded as expenses in the statement of comprehensive income in the year that they occur.

-2.9 Cash and cash equivalents
+2.10 Cash and cash equivalents